MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 Header Files
 ------------

-The implementation of the Shielded Plug for the Platform assumes some support from the underlying RTOS.
+The implementation of the Shielded Plug assumes some support from the underlying RTOS.
 It is mainly related to provide some synchronization when reading / writing into Shielded Plug blocks.